- Protective barrier from external stressors such as radiation, bacteria, pollutants, chemicals and injury

-Tea tree oil: antibacterial, anti-fungal, antiviral, and anti-inflammatory oil commonly used to treat acne.
+Tea tree oil is antibacterial, anti-fungal, antiviral, and anti-inflammatory oil commonly used to treat acne.
 Always dilute before applying to the skin.

-Lavender oil: anti-inflammatory, antimicrobial, and soothing, great for calming the skin from inflamed conditions like eczema, psoriasis, acne and rosacea.
+Lavender oil is anti-inflammatory, antimicrobial, and soothing, great for calming the skin from inflamed conditions like eczema, psoriasis, acne and rosacea.
 Works synergistically with tea tree for soothing skin conditions.

-Frankincense: antiseptic, anti-inflammatory, and immune boosting, this oil helps treat all skin conditions and concerns.
+Frankincense is antiseptic, anti-inflammatory, and immune-boosting, this oil helps treat all skin conditions and concerns.
 Add to your moisturizer to reduce the appearance of blemishes and rejuvenate the skin.

-Shea butter: a great moisturizer for the winter months!
+Shea butter is a great moisturizer for the winter months!
 Shea butter comes from the Shea Tree and is rich in skin-loving vitamins, A and E. It is moisturizing and nourishing to the skin, and protects the skin from becoming too dry.

-Bentonite clay: made from volcano ash and helps to draw out toxins from the body.
+Bentonite clay is made from volcano ash and it helps to draw out toxins from the body.
 When combined with water and applied topically, bentonite clay works by binding to toxins and bacteria on the skin and extracting them from the pores.
 Use bentonite clay to calm skin irritations and clear the skin from toxins.